My Photography of

 Click on any photo to see a larger view!

-This page has photos of one of my favorite trees, the huge maple off of Hines Drive.
+Below are photos of one of my favorite trees, the huge maple off of Hines Drive.
+I have been photographing it at least once per fall since 2009.
+Photos appear in reverse chronological order.

 The Largest Maple Tree in Hines Park, October 4, 2012